nerdslab/oasis/README.md

 # README #

 This is the code used in the paper
-"oASIS: Adaptive Column Sampling for Kernel Matrix Approximation" by R. Patel, T. Goldstein, E.L.
-Dyer, et al., Department of Electrical and Computer Engineering, Rice University.
+Deterministic Column Sampling for Low-Rank Matrix Approximation: Nyström vs. Incomplete Cholesky Decomposition, R. Patel, T. Goldstein, E.L.
+Dyer, et al., SIAM Data Mining Conference, 2016.

 Specifically, this code implements: oASIS in MATLAB,